 CUA50815 Diploma of Music Industry – Performance

-This qualification aims to further develop skills in the technical and theoretical aspects of music, performance, composition, recording, improvisation, business and management.
-The Diploma of Music can lead to a career in the music industry, further musical studies, and is a nationally recognised qualification.
+This qualification is designed for people interested in further developing their knowledge of the music industry and learning more about creative process.
+It aims to further develop skills in the technical and theoretical aspects of music, performance, composition, recording, improvisation, business and management.
+CUA50815 Diploma of Music can lead to a career in the music industry, further musical studies, and is a nationally recognised qualification.